Philo Sidney MINER Jr. (1838 – 1911) was Alex’s 3rd Great Grandfather, one of 16 in this generation.

 At his 90th birthday celebration that “ol boy” don’t look a day older than he did twenty years ago.
 He does all of the irrigating and cultivating on 27 acres of vineyard and sems to thrive on it.
 His daughter Avalyn lives close by and he gets some of his meals there, but most of the time, he lives there all alone.
 Hope I can do that well.

-Marion’s wife Florence Ora Brown was born 3 Aug 1885 in Iowa.
-Her parents were Thomas Lindsey Brown (1859, Illinois – 1927) and Clara McAfee.
-Florence died 4 Jan 1952 in Tulare, California.
+Marion’s wife Florence Ora Brown was born 3 Aug 1885 in Council Bluffs, Pottawattamie, Iowa.
+Her parents were Thomas Lindsey Brown (1859, Monmouth, Wabash, Illinois – 1927 Fowler, Fresno, Calif) and Clara Florence McAfee (1860 Eugene, Iowa – 1922 Fowler, Fresno, Calif).
+Florence died 4 Jan 1952 in Dinuba, Tulare, California.

 In the 1910 census, Marion (28) was a merchant of a general store living on 4th Street in Township 4, Fresno with wife Ora (24) and daughter Avelyn R (1)